Opening Soon

 Activities funded

-- Ongoing operations of not-for-profit, professional literary organizations in Ontario, excluding book and magazine publishers.
+- Ongoing operations of not-for-profit, professional literary organizations in Ontario (excluding book and magazine publishers).

-- Initiatives that promote Canadian literature.
+- Initiatives that promote and increase the visibility of Canadian literature to broader audiences.

 Eligibility

-- The applicant must be an Ontario-based not-for-profit corporation or a national not-for-profit corporation with its head office in Ontario.
+- The applicant must be an Ontario-based not-for-profit corporation, or a national not-for-profit corporation with its head office in Ontario.

-- The organization must have an active board of directors or governing body.
+- The organization must have a range of revenue sources and an active board of directors or governing body.

 Who is eligible?